 My work in economics has spanned from education to market design to development to healthcare, not to mention my passing interests in a half-dozen other fields.
-Hopefully I can narrow it down over the next few years.
+Still working on narrowing it down!

 - “Evaluating Strategic Play: Manipulations with Symmetric Information in the Boston Mechanism”